cagan/faceit-microservices/Readme.md

 - Passay

 ## Highlights:
+- I prepared 2 versions of this application.
+One only the user service which can be integrated with another microservices, And cloud version which has another services, like monitoring and api gateway.
 - Created request and response DTO classes and used mapstruct for mappings between Java bean types based on a convention over configuration approach
 - Created custom annotation validators both for Enums, and also passwords.
 - Used Passay package to customize validating passwords, and made it configurable, and made it configurable